This section lists frequently used terminology

 Operator (Spigot Operator)

-The Spigot Operator is an address through which an obliging party in an agreement (e.g. a Borrower) is still able to execute whitelisted functions to carry on business as usual related to a Revenue Contract controlled by the Spigot Owner for the benefit of one or more Lenders.
+The Spigot Operator is an address through which a Borrower is able to receive its share of Revenue Tokens and to execute whitelisted functions to carry on business as usual.
+These functions relate to a Revenue Contract controlled by the Spigot Owner for the benefit of one or more Lenders.

 The Spigot Owner manages a Spigot for the benefit of one or more Lenders based upon programmable events.